-Home of the Sydney Theatre Company, who perform both here and at the nearby Roslyn Packer Theatre.
-The company was formed in 1978 and initially worked out of numerous rented premises throughout the city, with actors such as Geoffrey Rush, Hugo Weaving and Cate Blanchett having developed their careers here.
+The Wharf Theatre in Sydney is a small, but famous, double-theatre located at Pier 4/5 in Sydney.
+It is the home of the Sydney Theatre Company, which performs both here and at the nearby Roslyn Packer Theatre.
+The company was formed in 1978 and initially worked out of numerous rented premises throughout the city, with actors such as Geoffrey Rush, Hugo Weaving, and Cate Blanchett having developed their careers here.

-Walsh Bay’s Wharf 4/5 was at the time a derelict space, with its ironbark timber warehouse having been built to load cargo onto ships.
-Its size and location made it attractive as a modern theater space, with it designed specifically to retain its historic integrity.
-In 1984 it was officially handed over to the Sydney Theatre Company and the architectural team behind the transformation was awarded the Sir John Sulman Medal by the Royal Australian Institute of Architects for their work.
+Walsh Bay’s Wharf 4/5 was at the time, in 1979, a derelict space, with its ironbark timber warehouse having been built to load cargo onto ships.
+Its size and location made it attractive as a modern theater space, designed specifically to retain its historic integrity.
+In 1984 it was officially handed over to the Sydney Theatre Company.
+The Royal Australian Institute of Architects awarded the architectural team behind Sir John Sulman Medal's transformation for their work.